 Young Women in Conservation Biology

-The role of women in conservation biology and their advancement of the discipline globally are evident to all; albeit, African women are underrepresented in the field of conservation science on the African continent.
-The Africa section of the Society for Conservation Biology (SCB) has identified this gap and created the Young Women Conservation Biologists group (YWCB).
+The role of women in conservation biology and their advancement of the discipline globally are evident to all.
+Unfortunately, African women are currently underrepresented in the field of conservation science on the African continent.
+The Africa section of the Society for Conservation Biology (SCB) has identified this gap and created the Young Women Conservation Biologists group (YWCB) in 2005.

-- Create a forum for young African women and women from around the world working in or interested in African conservation.
+- Create a forum for early career African women and other women from around the world working in or interested in African conservation.

 - Build mentor-mentee relationships between women across Africa and the globe.

-- Recognize outstanding contributions to conservation of emerging African women professionals, via an award.
+- Recognize outstanding contributions to conservation of early career African women professionals, via an award.

-- Help young African women further their careers by providing small grants.
+- Help early career African women further their careers by providing small grants.

 More on YWCB

-The Young Women Conservation Biologist (YWCB) working group of the Africa Section of the Society for Conservation Biology (SCB) has great pleasure in announcing its Young Women Conservation Biologists Award for 2011.
 The YWCB Working Group was established in 2005 by the Africa Section of the SCB, based on an urgent need to fill the gap created by the limited numbers of women professionals in the field of conservation science in Africa.
-It was further mandated to act as a platform for young African conservation biologists to share experiences (albeit with a major emphasis on women), generating incentives and mentorship opportunities to strengthen conservation biologists in their careers.
+It was further mandated to act as a platform for early career African conservation biologists to share experiences (albeit with a major emphasis on women), generating incentives and mentorship opportunities to strengthen female conservation biologists in their careers.